todoesverso/logss/README.md

 * Support for explicit command (no need to pipe into it)
 * Send all matched lines to dedicated files
 * Consolidated view with highlighted items
-* Simple BrChart popup with counts
+* Simple BarChart popup with counts
+* Support to trigger shell commands (thru 'bin/sh') fir each match
+  * The line matched can be replaced in the command to execute (__line__)
+  * Timeout for each trigger
+  * Configurable number of threads for each container

 ## Usage